 One of your constitutional rights is the right to remain silent.
 Many have heard the term anything you say can and will be used AGAINST you.
 You can say “I didn’t do it” 99 times but if you say ”I DID IT” just once that statement is used against you.
 The other 99 statements of “I didn’t do it” will not help you.

-If you have fired a deadly weapon to defend yourself, chances are you are in a highly emotional state, and that is not the right time to say something that will go on the record.
-You could say something you didn’t mean, wasn’t true, and doesn’t make sense.
-Remember anything you say can and will be used against you.
+If you have used lethal force to defend yourself (or others), chances are you are in a highly emotional state, and that is not the right time to say something that can and will be used against you.

 If you are involved in a shooting, call your lawyer or if you are a member of Firearms Legal Protection call us on our Emergency Hotline and we will send an Attorney out to you right away.
 Chances are the Police will arrive before your Attorney arrives at the scene.
 Advise the Police that your Attorney is on the way and your Attorney will make a statement on your behalf after you have had a chance to discuss the matter with your counsel.